HubSpot/cms-react/docs/reference/data-fetching.md

 ### Server Data Fetching with getServerSideProps

 "Sever Data Fetching" allows developers to export a function `getServerSideProps` from their CMS React Module definition. `getServerSideProps` must return an object with a `serverSideProps` property and a `cacheConfig` property which configures caching of the module.
+In the React component the information returned in `serverSideProps` can be accessed via `props.serverSideProps`.

 #### Dependency Helpers